RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   + Shuffle: Base stats are shuffled amongst each other
   + Keep BST: Random base stats, but base stat total is preserved
   + Completely Random: Random base stats and base stat total
++ The fences in Pallet Town and Route 21 have been modified so that you can surf left to right in Pallet Town without accidentally leaving the water

 # 0.9.6
 # Bug Fixes